Murder of Sandeela Kanwal: Background

 Kanwal had wed her husband in Gujrat, Punjab, Pakistan on March 14, 2002.
 In November 2005, Kanwal and her brother purchased the Clayton County house.
 Circa April 2008, Kanwal and her husband held a marriage ceremony in Pakistan, but the two moved to different cities in the U.S. after her wedding, with the husband moving to Chicago.
 She resided with her father and did not see her husband after arriving in the U.S. On April 15, they separated, and she filed for divorce on July 1.
-In addition to the divorce, she sought to have a new romantic relationship, something her father disliked.

 A police report stated that from circa May until Kanwal's death, the father and daughter did not communicate with one another.
 The evening of her death, while the father was driving his daughter back to the house from a late shift at the Wal-Mart, the two had an argument.